 Since 2004, waste separation has been the order of the day at VP Bank in keeping with its waste disposal concept.
 Newspapers and magazines are collected and recycled separately from the other types of paper.
 Glass, cardboard, polystyrene, PET bottles and green waste each have their own receptacles.
-In 2014, a 167 tonnes total waste volume generated reached its lowest level since 2004 but has since increased slightly as from 2015 due to the larger number of employees and showed 183 tonnes in 2019 (➔ chart below).
+The total amount of waste fell to 150 tonnes in 2020, the lowest value since 2004.
+Due to the increased number of employees, it has experienced a slight rise from 2015 to 2018, but the figure has now fallen again since 2019.

-The existing printers in Liechtenstein are getting outdated.
-We are taking this as an opportunity to replace the entire printer infrastructure and set it up again in order to ensure uniform, secure and cost-effective operation.
+The existing printers in Liechtenstein were getting outdated.
+In 2019, we took this as an opportunity to replace the entire printer infrastructure and set it up again in order to ensure uniform, secure and cost-effective operation.
 The focus is on ease of use and efficiency.